 Crisis Ministry: The Dorcas Crisis Ministry exists to serve local residents who find themselves in a temporary financial crisis, using proceeds from the Dorcas Thrift Shop

-Food Pantry: The Dorcas Food Pantry is run by volunteers who spend their time sorting, organizing, and assisting clients as they shop for their groceries.
-To volunteer to help staff the Food Pantry on the 2nd or 4th Saturday of the month sign up HERE.
+Dorcas Food Pantry: The Dorcas Food Pantry is run by volunteers who spend their time sorting and organizing, as well as assisting clients as they shop for their groceries.
+Volunteers are needed and can sign up here.

 Episcopal Campus Ministry